whipowill/t2-super-stash/README.md

 A Torchlight 2 mod to expand stash storage space.

-As Diablo 2 player using [PlugY](https://diablo.gamepedia.com/PlugY), I wanted a large shared shash where I could accumilate items from the game.
+I wanted a large shared shash where I could accumilate unique items from the game.

 - Private stash is 10 pages of 80 slots (800 slots total).
 - Shared stash is 100 pages of 80 slots (8000 slots total).